-The Museum Association of Newfoundland and Labrador are pleased to present a workshop from the Canadian Conservation Institute (CCI):
+The Museum Association of Newfoundland and Labrador and the Association of Newfoundland and Labrador Archives are pleased to present a workshop from the Canadian Conservation Institute (CCI):

 For more information regarding financial assistance to attend the workshop or to register please contact: